apimatic/apimatic-cli/README.md

 pip install -r requirements.txt
 ```

-It's recommended to use a [virtual enviroment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) if you choose to go this way.
+It's highly recommended to use a [virtual enviroment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) if you choose to go this way.

 ### Usage

-If you installed using pip, you can simply invoke the tools by typing:
+If you installed using pip, you can simply invoke the tool by typing:

 ```
 apimatic -h
 ```

-Otherwise, if you cloned the repository, make sure you're in the root folder of the repository and type:
+Otherwise, if you chose not to install, make sure you're in the root folder of the repository and type:

 ```
 python -m apimaticcli -h
 ```

 To use this tool, you have to provide two positional arguments:
-* command (generate, validate or transform)
+* command (generate or validate)
-* authentication type (fromkey, fromuser)
+* authentication type (fromkey or fromuser)

 For information about further required or optional arguments, you can type -h as follows: